 Cloud Translation Blog

-However, there are a couple of important matters to keep in mind when you’re translating a website for the best accuracy and SEO.
-There is a bit more involved than simply installing a language translation plug-in within your CMS and calling it a day, and this is for several good reasons.
+However, there are a couple of important matters to keep in mind when you’re translating a website or webpages for the best accuracy and SEO.
+There is a bit more involved than simply installing a language translation plug-in within your WordPress CMS and calling it a day, and this is for several good reasons.

-Below, we discuss why it’s important to find the best way to translate a website for accuracy and SEO.
+Below, we discuss why it’s important to find the top way to translate a website for accuracy and SEO.
 Then, we’ll let you in on what those steps are.
 This will save you time, money and headache, and it will help you most effectively translate your website into new languages.

 Best Way to Translate a Website for Accuracy